 I love using Enjoy Life Mini Chocolate Chips as the add-ins, but you could definitely use any other dairy-free brand or even better, chop up a dairy-free chocolate bar into large chunks and add those in.
 Yeah, that would be awesome.

 Please let me know if you give these Vegan Zucchini Brownies a try!
+And if you like sneaking zucchini into recipes, check out my Zucchini Bran Muffins and this Zucchini Bread Baked Oatmeal!
 I would love to know your thoughts or even see a picture!
 If you make them, try to snap a pic and tag #theconscientiouseater on Instagram so I can see how they turned out!

 - ¾ cup coconut sugar